swiftype/app-search-demo-react/README.md

 yarn start
 ```

-At this point, you should have a fully functioning, ableit simple, React based interface for your App Search Engine.
+At this point, you should have a fully functioning, ableit simple, React-based interface for your App Search Engine.
 Huzzah!

 ![Create Engine Screenshot](readme_images/basic.png)